 School Defends Drunken Driving Hoax

-Oceanside, CA. AP, June 12 – School officials in Oceanside, California, are defending a scared-straight exercise that sent some El Camino High School students into hysterics.
+Oceanside, CA. AP, June 12 (article originally published by KGAN-TV CBS 2 Iowa) – School officials in Oceanside, California, are defending a scared-straight exercise that sent some El Camino High School students into hysterics.

 One Monday last month, California Highway Patrol officers went to 20 classrooms and delivered the grim news that several students had been killed in drunken-driving car crashes over the weekend.